caltechlibrary/sidetrack/README.md

 <<i>package</i>> <i>extra</i>&nbsp;&nbsp;<b>filename:lineno</b>&nbsp;&nbsp;<b>function()</b> -- <b>message</b>
 </p>

-where _package_ and _extra_ are optional and controlled by the arguments `show_package` and `extra`, respectively, to `set_debug(...)`, and the remaining values are always printed: the file name, line number and function where the call to the `log` or `logr` was made, and the message.
+where _package_ and _extra_ are optional and controlled by the arguments `show_package` and `extra`, respectively, to `set_debug(...)`, and the remaining values are always printed: the file name, line number and function where the call to the `log`, `loglist`, or `logf` was made, and the message.
 Examples are shown in the next section.

 ### _Tips for using Sidetrack_

-Throughout the rest of your code, in places where it's useful, add calls to `log(...)` and/or `logr(...)`.
+Throughout the rest of your code, in places where it's useful, add calls to the log functions.
 Here's a simple contrived example, taken from the [demonstration program](tests/demo_debug.py) supplied with Sidetrack:

 ``` python
 if __debug__: log('=== demo program starting ===')